Diane Morgan: Career

-Morgan had a small acting role as Dawn in Peter Kay's Phoenix Nights, before taking various other jobs, including as a dental assistant, a telemarketer, a potato peeler at a chip shop, selling Avon, and boxing up worming tablets in a factory.
+She had a small acting role as Dawn in Peter Kay's Phoenix Nights, before taking various other jobs, including as a dental assistant, a telemarketer, a potato peeler at a chip shop, selling Avon, and boxing up worming tablets in a factory.
 She subsequently made her first attempt at stand-up comedy at age 30.
 She was placed second in the Hackney Empire New Act of the Year award in 2006, and as runner-up in the 2006 Funny Women Awards.

 Morgan and Joe Wilkinson later formed a sketch comedy duo called Two Episodes of Mash.
 From 2008, they performed at the Edinburgh Festival Fringe for three consecutive years, and in 2010, they appeared on Robert Webb's satirical news show Robert's Web.
 In 2012, the act completed its second BBC radio series (co-starring David O'Doherty), and appeared in BBC Three's Live at the Electric.
-In the same year, she appeared in Him & Her, which featured Wilkinson, and in 2013, she played Nicola in the TV series Pat & Cabbage.
+In the same year, she appeared in Him & Her, which featured Wilkinson, and in 2013, she played Nicola in the ITV TV series Pat & Cabbage.
 In 2014, she made an appearance in the Channel 4 TV series Utopia, as Tess.

-In 2015, she appeared in two episodes of Drunk History.
-She was on Mock the Week in 2010 and 2011.
-She appeared on Would I Lie to You? filmed on 13 May 2016 and 19 May 2018.
-She was a guest on Have I Got News For You in April 2015 and April 2016, and hosted Have I Got News For You in May 2023.
+She appeared on Mock the Week in 2010 and 2011 and appeared on Would I Lie to You? filmed on 13 May 2016 and 19 May 2018.
+In 2015 she appeared in two episodes of Drunk History.
+She was a guest on Have I Got News for You in April 2015 and April 2016, and hosted the show in May 2023.

 In August 2025, Morgan was announced as a contestant on the second series of LOL: Last One Laughing UK.